karatelabs/karate/README.md

 Take a look at the [Karate Demos](karate-demo) for real-life examples of how you can use files for validating HTTP responses, like this one: [`read-files.feature`](karate-demo/src/test/java/demo/read/read-files.feature).

 ### Read File As String
-In some rare cases where you don't want to auto-convert JSON, XML, YAML or CSV - and just get the raw string content, you can use the [`karate.readAsString()`](#karate-readasstring) API.
+In some rare cases where you don't want to auto-convert JSON, XML, YAML or CSV, and just get the raw string content (without having to re-name the file to end with `.txt`) - you can use the [`karate.readAsString()`](#karate-readasstring) API.
 Here is an example of using a CSV file as the request-body:

 ```cucumber
 Given path 'upload'